 Screen brightness may also play a role.
 Bright light and/or heavy contrast (such as viewing a smartphone screen in an otherwise dark room) can lead to eyestrain or bring about a headache or migraine attack.
 As a result, many may choose to counteract this issue by reducing the brightness level of the display, but that can actually lead to additional negative consequences.
 First, screens that are dimmed too substantially can also cause the eyes to strain due to the extensive focus required.
 Second, if the LCD is backlit by an LED bulb instead of a CCFL, dimming the screen can actually increase the invisible pulsing that the brain perceives.

 Lastly, several studies have shown that specific wavelengths of light can trigger or worsen photophobia.
-Exposure to blue light can not only impact our sleep patterns and cause episodes of eye strain, but bands of blue-green light have also been implicated in provoking migraine attacks, headaches and photophobia as well.
-Not surprisingly, this type of light is everywhere, including LCD-specific computer and mobile device displays.
+Exposure to blue light can not only impact our sleep patterns and cause episodes of eye strain, but blue light has also been implicated in provoking migraine attacks, headaches and photophobia as well.
+Not surprisingly, this type of light is everywhere, including computer and mobile device screens.
 Regardless, many individuals recognize that too much screen time can have a negative effect on their health.

 How PCS Patients Can Manage LCD Screen Time